pulumi/actions/README.md

 # Pulumi GitHub Actions

+**We are refactoring Pulumi's Github Actions to be written in Typescript, to make it faster and more versatile than ever. `master` is subject to active development.
+This README describes the Docker-based Github Action step.
+Please check [#40](https://github.com/pulumi/actions/issues/40) for more information.**

 Pulumi's GitHub Actions deploy apps and infrastructure to your cloud of choice, using just your favorite language and GitHub.
 This includes previewing, validating, and collaborating on proposed deployments in the context of Pull Requests, and triggering deployments or promotions between different environments by merging or directly committing code.